hugoalh/deno-lint-rules/README.md

   ```

 > [!NOTE]
-> - For usage of remote resources, it is recommended to import the entire module with the main path `recommended.ts`, however it is also able to import part of the module with sub path if available, but do not import if:
+> - For usage of remote resources, it is recommended to import the entire module with the main path `mod.ts`, however it is also able to import part of the module with sub path if available, but do not import if:
 >
 >   - it's path has an underscore prefix (e.g.: `_foo.ts`, `_util/bar.ts`), or
 >   - it is a benchmark or test file (e.g.: `foo.bench.ts`, `foo.test.ts`), or